NSAH has a special mission.

 For more information www.Oldfriendsindustries.com

-Caecilie Liv Carlsen is a trained art therapist with an M.A. in Expressive Arts Therapy with a Minor in Psychology from The European Graduate School in Switzerland and is a certified coach from the USA.
-Her interest in this field began in 2007 - 2010 when she was trained as an actress in Los Angeles (the Susan Giosa acting studio) and New
+Caecilie Liv Carlsen is a trained art therapist with an M.A. in Expressive Arts Therapy with a Minor in Psychology from The European Graduate School in Switzerland and is the chairwoman of the danish art therapy association.
+Her interest in this field began in 2007 - 2010 when she was assisting at The Culture project in NYC to director Al

-Caecilie Liv Carlsen is a trained art therapist with an M.A. in Expressive Arts Therapy with a Minor in Psychology from The European Graduate School in Switzerland and is a certified coach from the USA.
-Her interest in this field began in 2007 - 2010 when she was trained as an actress in Los Angeles (the Susan Giosa acting studio) and New York (the Maggie Flanigan Studio).
+Caecilie Liv Carlsen is a trained art therapist with an M.A. in Expressive Arts Therapy with a Minor in Psychology from The European Graduate School in Switzerland and is the chairwoman of the danish art therapy association.
+Her interest in this field began in 2007 - 2010 when she was assisting at The Culture project in NYC to director Allan Buchman.
 She soon realized that art not only entertains but can also offer well-being and health on a larger scale.
 Since 2010 she has worked in the US in coaching and personal development both with clients and staff for organizations such as Casa Treatment Center, Greenhouse Therapy Center and The New York School of Visual Arts.
 Caecilie Liv Carlsen is a member of the Screen Actors Guild as a performing artist.

 For more information https://caeciliecarlsencoaching.com/page